-Thanks to Cathy at Rambling In The Garden for hosting and giving us a chance to express our flower arranging passion.
-Visit her to discover what she and others found this week in their winter gardens to place In A Vase On Monday.
+Thanks to Cathy at Rambling In The Garden for hosting and giving us an opportunity to share flower designs across the world.
+Visit her to discover what she and others found to place In A Vase On Monday.